nozomiyamada/DSI2/module_example/README.md

 > 1.0114042647073518
 ~~~

-You can also use the libraries that are imported in your self `.py` with dot-notation.
+You can also use the libraries that are imported in `funcs.py` with dot-notation.

 ~~~python
 """"call numpy already imported in funcs.py"""